kinghat/tabbed-card/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**FEATURE REQUESTS BELONG IN OUR [DISCUSSION](https://github.com/kinghat/tabbed-card/discussions/categories/feature-requests) AREA.**
+# FEATURE REQUESTS BELONG IN OUR [DISCUSSION](https://github.com/kinghat/tabbed-card/discussions/new?category=feature-requests) AREA.
-**PLEASE REMEMBER TO PROVIDE A MINIMUM REPRODUCIBLE CONFIG AT THE BOTTOM**

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'